-Rear Window Switch
+Power Sliding Rear Window Switch

-Push the switch to the right to open the glass.
-Pull the switch to the left to close the glass.
+Push the switch rearward to open the glass.
+Pull the switch forward to close the glass.

 Manual Sliding Rear Window - If Equipped

 A locking device in the center of the window helps to prevent entry from the rear of the vehicle.
 Squeeze the lock to release the window.